janecher/tap-room-redux/README.md

-# Tap Room
+# Tap Room Redux

-#### React.js application, 09/11/2020
+#### React Redux application, 09/18/2020

 #### By _**Evgeniya Chernaya**_

 ## Description

-Tap room is a React application where a bar store (user) can track their drink kegs.
+Tap Room Redux is a React Redux application where a bar store (user) can track their drink kegs.
+Practice of working with Redux, creating reduces, actions, and testing these functionalities in Jest.

 ## Setup/Installation Requirements